NeuroImager/psychophysics-pong/README.md

-# Phaser Psychophysics Pong
+# Psychophysics Pong

+==-- Work in progress! --==

-A browser-based Pong game for psychophysical experiments, built with Phaser.
-The ball's contrast adapts using a staircase method to measure sensory thresholds.
+A browser-based Pong game for psychophysical experiments, built with Phaser and jsQUEST.
+The ball's luminance contrast adapts using a QUEST staircase approach to measure sensory thresholds.

-## Features
-- Classic Pong gameplay
-- Ball contrast decreases on hit, increases on miss (staircase method)
-- Keyboard controls for paddle
-- Displays current contrast level

 ## Getting Started

-1. Open `index.html` in your browser (no server required for basic use).
+1. Open `index.html` in your browser.
-2. Play the game and observe the contrast adaptation.
+2. Play the game!.

-## Deployment

-- Host the folder on GitHub Pages or any static web server for easy sharing.

-## To Do
-- Add more psychophysical tasks
-- Collect and export threshold data